jbr/sibilant-gem/README.md

 # Sibilant Ruby Gem

 This is a ruby wrapper for the sibilant compiler, which is written in javascript.
-Instead of depending on ExecJS, it expects to find NodeJS available on the path as node.
+It expects to find NodeJS available on the path as node.
 Sibilant doesn't need to be installed.

 # Tilt support

-Providing sibilant code inside of a [tilt](https://github.com/rtomayko/tilt/) environment is provided by
+[Tilt](https://github.com/rtomayko/tilt/) support is provided by `sibilant/tilt`:

     require 'sibilant/tilt'
     Tilt['test.sibilant'].new { "(+ 1 2 3)" }.render #=> '(1 + 2 + 3)'

 # Sinatra

+[Sinatra](http://sinatrarb.com) support is provided by `sibilant/sinatra`:

     require 'sinatra'
     require 'sibilant/sinatra'